-l.
 Cultural factors (e.g., language barriers, young people purchasing for their elders)

 Cultural factors vary widely from town to town, not only relative to the population of Alaskan Natives but also relative to the population of Asian and Russian retailors in rural communities.
-To help address cultural challenges, the enforcement team engages in year round enforcement activities along with retailer education and a newly developed tobacco retailer certification program.
+To help address cultural challenges, the enforcement team engages in year-round enforcement activities along with retailer education and a newly developed tobacco retailer certification program.

-m.
-Issues regarding sources of tobacco under tribal jurisdiction n.
+] Issues regarding sources of tobacco under tribal jurisdiction

 Other challenges (Please list.)
-See narrative below
+High seasonal turnover rate among retail clerks Vendors located on remote industrial sites